What is Cognitive Behavioral Therapy (CBT)?

 Cognitive Behavioral Therapy is a great tool for weight loss too.
 It drives the patients’ thought process to a healthy lifestyle.
 As a result, it becomes easy for them to modify their eating habits and lifestyle.

-CBT techniques are a bit changed and personalized when it is about treating obesity.
+CBT techniques are a bit changed and personalized when it is to treating obesity.
 The principles are like but the treating styles are more patient-centric.
 The customization is highly dependent on the therapist.

 CBT for weight loss has no direct impact on weight.
 It is focused on changing the mindset of the patients, for which the patients start eating healthy, going to the gym, and following other components of a healthy lifestyle.